-The Council is one of the largest employers in the area and it is important that we offer good quality employment on reasonable terms and conditions and fair rates of pay.
-This has a beneficial impact on the quality of life within the community as well as on the local economy.
+As one of the largest employers in the area it is important that we offer attractive employment opportunities on fair rates of pay and reasonable terms and conditions.
+This will ensure we can attract, retain and motivate employees, with the right level of skills, who are committed and share our vision.
+This has a beneficial impact on the quality of life and prosperity within the local community as well as on the local economy.